NGINX Ingress Migration Tool

 Kubernetes Ingress NGINX (Ingress-NGINX)F5 NGINX Ingress ControllerKubernetes Ingress NGINX (Ingress-NGINX)F5 NGINX Ingress ControllerNote: Supported methods differ.
 The F5 NGINX Ingress Controller supports:

-round_robin, least_conn, ip_hash, hash, random.
+round_robin, least_conn, ip_hash, hash, random, random two, and random two least_conn (NGINX Plus adds least_time variants).
+The community controller's ewma method is not supported — the closest equivalent is least_conn.
 The F5 NGINX Ingress Controller's default is random two least_conn (not round_robin), so load balancing behavior may change even without explicit configuration. | |

 nginx.ingress.kubernetes.io/service-upstream |